devanganarajan/MSc-project/README.md

 ## **Data Processing**

+1. **Normalization:**
+   - The `Value` column in the Griess data is derived from the normalization of the original NO data points to the control vehicle values, ensuring that the analyses are comparable across treatment groups.
+   - The `Value` column in the XTT data is similarly derived from normalization of the original CP data points.

-1. **Log Transformation:**
+2.  **Log Transformation:**
    - For Griess data, the `log_value` column is calculated as the natural logarithm of the `Nvalue` column, with 1 added to specifically some analyses as to prevent taking the logarithm of those data points having a value of '0'.
    - For XTT data, the `log_value` column is calculated as the natural logarithm of the `Cvalue` column.

-2. **Normalization:**
-   - The `Value` column in the Griess data is derived from the normalization of the original NO data points to the control vehicle values, ensuring that the analyses are comparable across treatment groups.
-   - The `Value` column in the XTT data is similarly derived from normalization of the original CP data points.
+## **R Code for Analyses**

+All R codes used for the analyses is contained in the `MScProjectR.Rmd` file.
+This R Markdown file includes the data processing, statistical analyses, and visualizations performed as part of this project.